greim/murge/README.md

 # Murge

 Merge multiple objects into one, optionally creating a new cloned object.
-Similar to jQuery.extend or _.extend but more flexible.
+Similar to `_.extend` or `jQuery.extend` but more flexible.
 Works in Node.js and the browser.

-Credit goes to https://github.com/yeikos for creating this module.
+Credit goes to https://github.com/yeikos/js.merge for creating this module.
-This one contains changes that would likely break the massive number of dependencies on yeikos's, namely that this one only copies *owned* properties, ignoring prototype properties.
+This one contains changes that would likely break the massive number of dependencies (~20k) on yeikos's, namely that this one only merges *owned* properties, ignoring prototype properties.

 Original npm `merge` module: https://www.npmjs.org/package/merge